Posted on March 24, 2014 - by Kate

 Those who use Traditional Chinese Medicine (TCM) would tell you “that’s easy – look at the Chinese Medicine ‘Meridian Clock’”.
 It’s one of my favourite tools to use in Kinesiology.
-The great thing about the Meridian Clock is you don’t have to be a Kinesiologist or a Doctor of TCM to understand it or gain insight from it.
-So here’s a basic explanation to get you started.
+The great thing about the Meridian Clock is you don’t have to be a Kinesiologist or a practitioner of TCM to understand it or gain insight from it.
+Here’s a basic explanation to get you started.

 What’s your time?

-First, have a look at the clock above and find the time you’re waking up.
+Firstly, have a look at the clock above and find the time you’re waking up.
 Take note of the name that sits directly beneath it.
 For example, if you’re waking between 1am and 3am then you would look at the information about the Liver meridian.
-Don’t freak out – it doesn’t mean there’s something wrong with your Liver, it’s just the way they’re named in English.
+Don’t worry – it doesn’t necessarily mean there’s something wrong with your liver, it’s just the way they’re named in English.

 14 major meridians – our electrical system

 There are 14 major meridians or flows of an energy substance (you may have heard of Qi/Ch’i which sustains life) with 12 of them sitting within the 24 hour clock.
-All are constantly flowing with energy from our environment and penetrating our bodies through our skin.
+All are constantly flowing with energy from your environment and penetrating your body through your skin, central nervous system and organs.
 These portals on the skin are what acupuncture and acupressure use.
 Each has a two hour period where they are the primary meridian.
 Each meridian is linked to particular parts of the body, mechanisms of the body, other meridians, thoughts and emotions, colour, sound, seasons and other spiritual aspects.
 They’re also partnered together as Yin (receiving energy) and Yang (expressing energy) of an element – Earth, Metal, Water, Wood, and Fire.